Skip to main content

 How it works

-When the ground station detects a display output at/dev/dri/card0, it starts three services:
+When the ground station detects a display output at /dev/dri/card0, the kiosk path comes up:

 The HUD layout